UNEcosc250/2018assignment2/README.md

 * Clicking a point on the canvas should add a new boid into the simulation, heading in a random direction with a velocity of 1

+* There are also three labels at the foot of the simulation, which are intended to show some data about the flock.
+(These are drawn from `Simulation.flockDir`, `Simulation.flockSpeed`, and `Simulation.flockSep` which you'll need to implement.)

+  - Flock direction: The average direction of the flock.
+(Sum the velocity vectors and take its theta).
+You should be able to see if this is working by seeing how it changes with the wind buttons

+  - Flock speed: The average speed of the flock.
+(Take the average of the magnitude of the velocity vectors).
+This should stay more or less constant, because of how boids work

+  - Flock separation: The variance of the position of the flock.
+This one's a little trickier.
+Find the centroid of the flock (average the position vectors).
+Then for each boid, calculate the square of its distance from the centroid.
+Return the mean of that.
+To test this, hit the "explosion of boids" button.
+It should drop to nearly zero and then grow.

 ## Note on the provided code